Why We Love It

 This occupation requires extremely odd and irregular hours.
 The majority of the bondsman’s time is spent in the office during regular operating business hours.
 But, they will also need to be on call 24/7 because criminals commit crimes at all hours of the day.

 As the criminal sector becomes more commercialized, the population of prisons and jails is at its highest.
 The need for agencies and individuals that possess the ability to assist defendants with their freedom while awaiting trial, is expected to slightly increase over the next few years.

 These individuals are typically self-employed or work as contractors.
 While others work for other bond agencies.

-Can I Become a Bail Bondsman?
+How To Become a Bail Bondsman

 Bail Bondsman Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.